Tips to Avoid Parking Problem on Your Hawaii Vacation

 There are good reasons for renting a car on your Hawaii vacation.
 Even if you are part of a group that provides transportation to and from most of the venues on your itinerary, you’ll probably want to go off and explore on your own.
 Public transportation is pretty grim on the “outer” islands – Kauai, Maui, Molokai, Lanai and the Big Island.
 On the other hand, if you’re staying in Waikiki, you can walk to just about all the shopping and entertainment venues, but Oahu’s a big island with many, many attractions away from Waikiki.

-Especially on Oahu, the strongest argument against renting a car is the parking hassle.
+Especially on Oahu, the best argument against renting a car is the parking hassle.
 Parking spaces are becoming harder and harder to find in Downtown Honolulu and in Waikiki, and the private lots are getting really expensive.
 But you can still find free spaces or spaces with reasonable rates if you check around.

 Here are some general tips you can make note of: